-16.4 If the home seeker is unable to provide proof of their circumstances or if their circumstances have changed to an extent that they are no longer eligible for the property or their banding no longer reflects their circumstances then an offer of a tenancy will not be made.
+14.4 If the home seeker is unable to provide proof of their circumstances or if their circumstances have changed to an extent that they are no longer eligible for the property or their banding no longer reflects their circumstances then an offer of a tenancy will not be made.

 NB.
-In instances where the home seeker who has matched first for a property is not offered the property, the prospective landlord will provide the home seeker with a valid reason for not offering him/her the property.
+In instances where the home seeker who has matched first for a property is not offered the property, the prospective landlord is required to provide a valid reason for not offering the property and this information should be available to the home seeker either through the choice based lettings website or on request.

 The home seeker will have a right to review against the decision (see Section 4).